ablomm/ablomm-cpu/docs/assembler/instructions.md

 The assembly contains a small number of instructions.
 The assembler has a different (but similar) set of instructions than the CPU instructions listed in the [ISA document](../cpu/isa.md#instructions).

-Each assembly instruction maps 1:1 to a CPU instruction, and the different set is merely a convinence as you shall see.
+Each assembly instruction may map to different CPU instructions, and the different set is merely a convinence as you shall see.

 Each assembly instruction is enumerated in the following table: